zackbradys/airgapping-with-hauler/README.md

 ---

 Feel free to continue exploring the command line, but we're going to move onto adding some artifacts to our `store`.
-We haven't mentioned it yet, but **Hauler** uses `stores` to logically seperate artifacts into directories and the default name is `store`.
+We haven't mentioned it yet, but **Hauler** uses `stores` to logically separate artifacts into directories and the default name is `store`.

 We're going to stick with using the command line for today, but if you would like to see an example of adding these same artifacts to the `store` using a manifest, feel free to view it below!